CZ-NIC/fred-docs/Architecture/TopLevelComponents/CORBAServers.rst

 The modules can run either in a single process or in several processes and they may share a single :ref:`configuration <config-servers-py>` file.

+..
 A module in the context of PYFRED is a Python module containing the ``init`` function which is called when the module is loaded.
 The initialization function returns a CORBA object and the name under which the object is registered with the naming service, and the framework takes care of making the module accessible from the outside.
-The module interacts with the framework only during initialization and works independently afterwards.
+The module interracts with the framework only during initialization and after that, it has a life of its own.

 .. _FRED-Arch-servers-genzone: